 What does this mean?
 Well, that means anyone who can get your data can see it.
 This includes the US Government and other major World Governments.
 Most (if not all) of them have been involved in spying on the general public in recent years.

-It also includes Internet service providers.
+Internet service providers are also included.
 Internet providers have easy access to everything they do online.
 Last but not least, it includes all kinds of third parties, from companies that mine data to servers that pass data on their way to their final destination.

 This second VPN feature helps keep you online, as so many people can access your data and there are few restrictions on how you use it.

 Now that you have a little more understanding of VPN, you need to find the best provider.
 Unfortunately, the market is saturated with VPNs of all sizes, from high monthly fees to seemingly free services.
 The right balance of privacy, performance, and price is a delicate task, so most of the time it’s not worth it.

 The following five VPNs are great for hiding your data, identities, and activity online.